ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

 The Single-node Trial for Data Protection and  Disaster Recovery includes Veeam on {{site.data.keyword.cloud_notm}}.
 The following components are ordered and included in the Veeam on {{site.data.keyword.cloud_notm}} service.

-* 25 pack license of the Veeam Availability Suite
+* 25-package license of the Veeam Availability Suite
 * 4000 GB storage
 * 0.25 IOPS/GB storage performance
 * Windows Server 2016 Standard Edition (64-bit)